jzstraley/docsref/docs/im-guide/cards/cardiac-pharm/antihypertensives.md

 - 2 groups:

 ### Non-Dihydropyridine (NDHP) CCBs
-- Does not have the same peripheral vasodilatory properties
+- Do not have the same peripheral vasodilatory properties
 - Verapamil
 - Diltiazem